Vaccines available at the Mattoon, Charleston and Effingham Walk-In Clinics.

 What to Bring to Appointment

-Participants will be required to show a driver’s license and an insurance card if they have one before the vaccine can be administered.
+Participants will be required to bring their vaccination card, (paper version, not electronic) driver’s license and an insurance card if they have one before the vaccine can be administered.
 There is no charge for the vaccination, however insurance carriers may be charged for its administration.

 Participants will be required to complete a form prior to receiving the vaccine and will be required to wait about 15 minutes post vaccination to watch for any reaction to the injection.
 An appointment for a second dose will be made at this time.
-Participants will receive a vaccination card which they are required to bring back for their second dose so the dose can be recorded on it.
+Participants will receive a vaccination card.
 Keep this card in a safe place as it may be needed for future travel or other purposes.
 The information will be uploaded into the state’s I-CARE site which contains information regarding all the vaccines a resident has received.

 Should I get the vaccine?